1oui2a/mentalhealthapp/README.md

 Mental health app made using Ionic/Angular framework.

-Neccessary dependacies include @ionic/storage-angular for async storage, npm install @angular/fire firebase for firebase.
+npm install to make sure all dependancies are properly installed

 Technical Features